stylersnico/linktree/README.md

 ---

-Made with ❤️ by John Emerson :wave: [Get in touch](https://johnggli.github.io/linktree)
+Original by John Emerson [Get in touch](https://johnggli.github.io/linktree) Updated by me for my own use